CA4022/CSC1109-Data-Speed-and-Scale/docs/sandbox.md

         problem will resolve within 5 minutes.
 If it does not, please let us know and we will help you debug.
 - My sandbox keeps freezing
-    - Usually, this is a result of the high RAM usage fo the sandbox.
+    - Usually, this is a result of the high RAM usage of the sandbox.
 Sadly, this is unavoidable when we're trying to simulate a distributed cluster on a local system.
 Please ensure you have adequate RAM and swap space allocated on your machine (see the [Docker Setup](./index.md#docker-setup) section of the [Home](./index.md) page for more